pointel-com-br/www.pointel/public/pibook/Engenharia de Software e Sistemas - Scrum.md

 e) ISACA

-Item.
 6. (UFCG/ UFCG- 2019) A respeito do framework de trabalho Scrum, marque a alternativa
 correta: